dreamenddischarger/umiproj-wh-tl/README.md

 3. `mkdir out; php update-manager/update-manager.php dscript out/wh.txt . wh`
 4. Check `out/wh.txt` for anything suspicious.
 You probably won't find anything because the script is too complicated for human consumption.
 5. `php update-manager/update-manager.php script out/wh.txt "out/Witch-Hunt.file" 8`
-6. Copy the generated `.file` file to the Umineko Project directory and choose "English (Witch Hunt)" as your language in the game settings.
+6. Copy the generated `.file` file to the Umineko Project directory and choose "Witch-Hunt" as your language in the game settings.